 - Your feelings

 - How soon rehabilitation starts after a brain injury.
-Studies on early rehabilitation have shown it is beneficial to a person’s recovery after a brain injury but is highly dependent on other factors (such as severity of injury).
+Some studies have shown that people with less severe injuries can start rehabilitation sooner.
 Rehabilitation will start when the physician has determined the time is appropriate

 - Inpatient rehabilitation